niharika1102/Todo-List/README.md

 # Todo List

+## Introduction and Installation

-This todo list has been developed using __React and Material UI__ and uses Local Storage to store data.
+This To-do list has been developed using __React and Material UI__ and uses Local Storage to store data.

 To run the project on your machine, run the following commands on the terminal:
 1. Creating Vite Project